Skip to content

 Key symptoms that require veterinary attention

-If your cat's licking behavior appears new or unusual, becomes persistent over time, specifically targets certain body areas, leads to visible skin irritation or hair loss, or occurs alongside other concerning changes, I strongly recommend consulting with your veterinarian promptly .
+If your cat’s licking behavior appears new or unusual, becomes persistent over time, specifically targets certain body areas, leads to visible skin irritation or hair loss, or occurs alongside other concerning changes, I strongly recommend consulting with your veterinarian promptly.
+If your cat starts licking excessively, it may be a sign of an underlying issue.
+A cat may lick due to stress, pain, or medical problems.
+If you or your cat have been licked excessively, monitor for any changes and consult your veterinarian if needed.
 Pay close attention to these potentially serious warning signs:

 • Decreased appetite or noticeable changes in eating habits